baulk/baulk/ReadMe.md

 ## Baulk Virtual environment mechanism

 In order to install different versions of the same software at the same time, baulk implements a virtual environment mechanism.
-By specifying `-Exxx` in baulkterminal or baulk-exec to load a specific package environment, for example, `-Eopenjdk15` loads openjdk15, `-Eopenjdk14` can load Openjdk14, these packages need to be configured in the bucket warehouse.
+By specifying `-Exxx` in baulk-terminal or baulk-exec to load a specific package environment, for example, `-Eopenjdk15` loads openjdk15, `-Eopenjdk14` can load Openjdk14, these packages need to be configured in the bucket warehouse.
 In addition, baulk-dock can be switched graphically.
 Unlike baulk-exec, baulk-exec can load multiple VENVs at the same time, while baulk-dock only supports one.

 ## Baulk executor